atrosinenko/memtest86-plus-riscv/README.md

 For manual startup, place `memtest.bin` anywhere into your board RAM.
 Set registers as follows:
 * `$pc` -- the load address of `memtest.bin`
 * `$a0` -- hart id.
-Not used for now (SMP is NOT supported) but just for compatibility with other boot protocols
+Not used for now (SMP is NOT yet supported) but just for compatibility with other boot protocols
 * `$a1` -- load address of FDT, ask your bootloader for it :)
   * please note that the command line will be taken from `/chosen/bootargs` variable.
-Place `console=ttyS0` there, for example
+Place something like `console=ttyS0` there

 ## Other info

 See [original README](README) for more details.

 License: GPL 2.

+## TODO

+* Restore `i386` build.
+It is not urgent at all, since there already exists hugely tested original MemTest.
+Even when this port would be updated, it will need large work on re-review and re-testing to be safe to run on real hardware.
+* Move all platform-specific code to `arch/`
+* Make RISC-V port SMP-aware.
+Now it does not support SMP and may even malfunction in multi-core setups.
+* Implement proper support for multi-arch optimized assembly in `test.c` and implement one for RISC-V.
+* Implement more information fetching from the RISC-V hardware and support for non-SiFive UART, RTC, etc. when needed